T-net/tnet-on-react-forms/README.md

 Eject if you prefer having full control over your bundler and compiler.
 If the name webpack already gives you the creeps, better skip this step.
 Read more about [eject](https://create-react-app.dev/docs/available-scripts#npm-run-eject).

 `npm run eject`

+Configure your compiler, linting and testing configurations according to your preference.
+By default, the configurations will be located in your package.json after ejecting.
+I prefer configuring jest, eslint, webpack and babel in the separate config files.
+I add these files separately and remove the react-scripts config and scripts files.

 ## Available Scripts